Purchases made through my links help support this website, at no additional cost to you. Details.

 In the next video, you’ll see how pitje4life adds magazine images – one over another – in her journal.
 (This starts part-way through the video, where she’s actually putting the images on the page.)

-I don’t recommend using white glue to attach paper, because you risk it bubbling the paper, even after it’s dry.
+NOTE: I don’t recommend using white glue to attach paper, because you risk it bubbling the paper, even after it’s dry.
 But… I’ll talk about that, later.
 First, the video:

-Do not smooth it, or you’ll stretch the damp paper and it will stay bubbled after it dries.
+If you use gel medium as the adhesive, do not smooth it, or you’ll stretch the damp paper and it will stay bubbled after it dries.

 (I learned that technique from collage artist Claudine Hellmuth, when we both taught at Artfest.)

-Or, you could try gluesticks, as Jenn does in the following video.
+Some artists use gluesticks, as Jenn does in the following video.
 It’s about 10 minutes long, and she shows you exactly how her two-page collage came together.
 It’s from the “One Magazine Challenge.”

 Her YouTube channel is Art Therapy with Jenn.
 Video link: https://youtu.be/H6FFrTRLf84

-And, if you’re wondering where artists find delightful and deliciously quirky images for these kinds of collages, here’s Colleen McCulla‘s seven-minute video explaining her resources.
+If you’re wondering where artists find delightful and deliciously quirky images for these kinds of collages, here’s Colleen McCulla‘s seven-minute video explaining her resources.

 I hope those videos inspired you to create some magazine collages in your artist’s journals.
 (I can hardly wait to start a new journal, after seeing these.)

 If you have any questions or tips, I hope you’ll leave a comment, below.
+Thanks!